Faculty and Staff Career Toolkit

 Examples of current academic partnerships

-• Partnering with the Writing Initiative to offer students the opportunity to earn credits toward a writing minor by participating in an internship and CDCI course.
+• The Writing Initiative offers students the opportunity to earn credit toward a writing minor by participating in an internship and CDCI course in collaboration with our team.

-• Collaborating with the Psychology Department to provide students with 4 psychology elective credits or the option to substitute an internship and CDCI course for a 400-level seminar.
+• The Psychology Department provides students with 4 psychology elective credits or the option to substitute an internship and CDCI course for a 400-level seminar.

 Self-contained department partnerships